ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 ## 1. Getting Started

-The HEAL Data Utilities is a software package that can be leveraged via a command-line interface.
+The HEAL Data Utilities is a software package that can be leveraged via a **command-line interface**.
 If you already have experience with the command-line interface, please see [our instructions for advanced users](./vlmd//temp.md).

-To get started, you will need to navigate to your computer’s command-line interface, or CLI.
+To get started, you will need to navigate to your computer’s **command-line interface**, or CLI.
+The following will provide brief

 ### Command-line Interface (CLI)

 #### macOS

 On your Mac, do one of the following:
 - Click the Launchpad icon in the Dock, type **Terminal** in the search field, then click **Terminal**.

 - In the Finder, open the **/Applications/Utilities** folder, then double-click **Terminal**.

 - Press ‘Command + Space’

 #### Windows and PC: